menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 1. Locate the DHCP server.

-2. From the ellipsis menu select :guilabel:`Edit DHCP server` or use :menuselection:`Actions --> Edit DHCP server`.
-The *Edit DHCP server* dialog box displays.
+2. From the ellipsis menu, select :guilabel:`Edit DHCP server` or use :menuselection:`Actions --> Edit DHCP server`.
+The Edit DHCP server dialog box opens.

 3. Change the **Server name**, **Server address** (optional), and **Server Type**.
 If applicable, you can edit the **Proxy** server's information.